JoshSevy/ng-wiki-search/README.md

 ![SearchBar](.github/assets/search.png)
 ![SearchBar](.github/assets/screen1.png)

-Creating a small Angular app that returns results from the wikipedia api, but with the power of Angular 11.
-This is a small application to further my practice with API calls and Angular programming patterns.
+Using the power of Angular we are going to build a fast paced math game, getting to MVP we are gonna focus on using Reactive forms to handle user input and randomly generate some math problems.
+Plans are to continue to expand the interface and add functionality.
+Have fun making that brain stronger.

 ### Built With